 - (C) Disability and Withdrawal Rates.
 Disability rates and withdrawal rates for full-time permanent employees match those of the Retirement Plan.
 Withdrawal rates for non-full-time permanent employees are assumed to be 15 percent.
 These assumptions were analyzed in the 2019 Retirement Plan experience study performed by the Plan's actuary, which examined five years of plan history from January 1, 2013 through December 31, 2017.
-These rates are unchanged from the prior year and Aon finds that the assumptions utilized are not unreasonable. - (D) Mortality.
+These rates are unchanged from the prior year and Aon finds that the assumptions utilized are not unreasonable based on the information available/provided in the actuarial report and the 2019 experience study conducted by the Trust's actuary. - (D) Mortality.
 Pre-retirement and post-retirement mortality rates follow the Society of Actuaries (SOA) Public 2010 General Healthy Retiree Headcount-Weighted Below-Median mortality tables increased by 113 percent for females, fully generational using Scale MP-2018.
 Mortality rates for disabled employees are set at the SOA Public 2010 Non-Safety Disabled Retiree Headcount-Weighted mortality tables, fully generational with Scale MP-2018.

 These assumptions were last reviewed and updated as part of the 2019 Retirement Plan experience study.
 The selected headcount-weighted mortality table is inconsistent with the Retirement Plan mortality assumption.
 This is not unreasonable given the differences in the plan benefits.
 According to the Pub-2010 report: "Per ASOP 35, the actuary should select a mortality assumption that is appropriate for the purpose of the measurement.
 Therefore, it would not necessarily be inappropriate - or inconsistent - to use amount-weighted tables to measure pension obligations and the corresponding headcount-weighted tables to measure most postretirement medical obligations, even when the two covered populations are identical."
-Overall, the mortality assumption appears to be reasonable.
+This mortality assumption represents the most recently published mortality table from the SOA.
+Overall, the mortality table assumption appears to be reasonable.

-Actuarial Standard of Practice No. 35 provides guidance with respect to mortality improvement before and after the measurement date.
+Actuarial Standard of Practice No. 35 (ASOP No. 35) provides guidance with respect to mortality improvement before and after the measurement date.
 After the 2014 experience study, the plan adopted generational mortality tables to account for future mortality improvements.
 The 2019 experience study confirmed the continued use of generational mortality tables to account for future mortality improvements.
 The 2014 SOA report stated that it is not inappropriate for actuaries to consider one or more of the RP-2014 tables for public plan use.
 The SOA has since released seven updates to MP-2014, and has further indicated their intention to provide annual updates to their mortality model.
-In 2022, the SOA did not release an update to the latest MP-2021 model.
+In 2022 and 2023, the SOA did not release an update to the latest MP-2021 model due to the challenges of incorporating pandemic data without adjustments into the model.